dgoulet-tor/arti/README.md

 information and how to load it from cache, but it doesn't try to download more than one directory per run.

-To try it out, run the demo program in `tor-client`.
+To try it out, run the demo program in `arti`.
 It will open a SOCKS proxy on port 9150.

     % cargo run --release